Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: The TI-DANSE Algorithm

 We propose a strategy to prune a topology-unconstrained \gls*{wasn} to a tree with a maximum $|\Uk^i|,\:\forall\:i$, and with a minimum total edge cost, which may be defined, e.g., as the Euclidean distance between nodes.
 This is essentially a constrained version of the Kruskal's \gls*{mst}-finding algorithm~\cite{kruskal1956shortest}.
 The proposed tree-pruning strategy is termed \gls*{mmut} and is explicitly defined in~\algref{alg:mmut}.
 It considers the fact that the maximum number of connections that root node $k$ can have after pruning is the number of neighbors that $k$ has in the original non-pruned \gls*{wasn}.
-Examples of resulting tree topologies for \glspl*{wasn} are given in~\figref{fig:examples_pruning}.
 Note that applying \gls*{mmut} pruning to an \gls*{fc} \gls*{wasn} will result in a star topology where all non-root nodes are directly connected to the root.

-To illustrate the potential of \gls*{mmut} pruning in the \gls*{dansep} context, a comparison in terms of (i) the number of neighbors at the root node $|\Uk|$ and (ii) the total pruned \gls*{wasn} edge length $E_k$ is made between trees resulting from~\algref{alg:mmut} and trees resulting from the Kruskal algorithm for \gls*{mst} pruning~\cite{kruskal1956shortest}.

-Random topology-unconstrained \glspl*{wasn} are created by setting a value for $K$ and generating a random set of node positions within a two-dimensional 5\,m $\times$ 5\,m space, ensuring a minimum distance of 10\,cm between every node.
-Connections are established between nodes within each other's communication radius, which is initialized at 1.5\,m and increased until a connected graph $\G$ is obtained.
-This graph is then pruned to a tree $\Tree(k)$ with root $k$ using \gls*{mst} pruning and \gls*{mmut} pruning.
-For every topology-unconstrained \glspl*{wasn}, $|\Uk|$ and $E_k$ are computed for all possible root node indices $k$ and the results are averaged into $|\mathcal{U}_\mathrm{avg}|$ and $E_\mathrm{avg}$, respectively.
-The comparison is performed over 200 randomly generated topology-unconstrained \glspl*{wasn}.
-Results are shown in~\figref{fig:pruning_comparison}.

-The left-hand side plot in~\figref{fig:pruning_comparison} shows that \gls*{mmut} allows the average number of \gls*{dansep} \glspl*{dof} to consistently increase with $K$, while \gls*{mst} pruning results in an average of about two neighbors at the root node, independently of $K$.
-Linear regressions on the median values indicate that $|\mathcal{U}_\mathrm{avg}|$ grows with $0.18K$ for \gls*{mmut} pruning, against $0.03K$ (i.e., nearly independently of $K$) for \gls*{mst} pruning.

-A trade-off in terms of communication cost is visible in the right-hand side plot.
-Linear regressions on the median values suggest that $E_\mathrm{avg}$ grows with $0.69K$ for \gls*{mmut} pruning against $0.59K$ for \gls*{mst} pruning.
-In other words, \gls*{mmut} pruning does incur a larger communication cost than \gls*{mst} pruning and this difference grows with $K$.
-This trade-off between convergence speed and communication cost is important to consider when designing solutions for particular scenarios.